nikulpatel3141/nikulpatel3141.github.io/content/about.md

 The views and opinions expressed on this website are my own and do not reflect those of my employers, past or present.

-Any content is not intended to malign any religion, ethnic group, club, organization, company, individual or anyone or anything.